frankshearar/Home/NuGet-cross-plat-authentication-plugin.md

 In practice, idleness is only relevant in Visual Studio.
 In the command-line scenarios, the plugin will die when the NuGet process ends.

 ## Open work items

-### Installation directory for the built in plugin

-Ideally, a similar pattern will be followed in dotnet and Visual Studio.
-Only requirement on NuGet side is that it's a static location relative to MsBuild.

 ### Cross-plat trust verification